momonala/supersizeme/README.md

 ## RDN Model

-The current implementation used in `ml-services` is an RDN (Residul Dense Network) based approach described in [the original paper here](https://arxiv.org/abs/1802.08797), and with a [pretrained model](https://github.com/idealo/image-super-resolution#rdn-network-architecture) from Idealo.
+The current implementation is a RDN (Residul Dense Network) based approach described in [the original paper here](https://arxiv.org/abs/1802.08797), and with a [pretrained model](https://github.com/idealo/image-super-resolution#rdn-network-architecture) from Idealo.
 See here for the [source code](https://github.com/idealo/image-super-resolution/blob/master/ISR/models/rdn.py).

 The RDN model uses a stack of smaller building blocks called Residual Dense Blocks (RDB).
 RDBs are essentially a concatenation of several convolution+RELUs used to retain hierarchical features extracted at different stages of the network.